nwtsai/pocket-change/README.md

 # Design
 ‣ CoreData allows for pertinent information to be stored regardless of whether or not the app is running <br />
-‣ Designed a class that efficiently populates the x and y axes of the line graph <br />
+‣ Designed a class that efficiently populates the x and y axes of the bar graphs <br />
+‣ Constructed a backend design that stores the location information of each transaction <br />
+‣ Developed an efficient method for retrieving data by relying on the fast lookup of Swift dictionaries when dealing with transaction history <br />
 ‣ Constructed a dictionary that maps the current date to the total amount spent on that particular day <br />
 ‣ Buttons enable and disable dynamically based on the validity of input: <br />
 &nbsp;&nbsp;&nbsp;&nbsp;– Balance must be between $0 and $1,000,000 <br />